 How to Calculate How Much Mulch I Need

-The first step to calculate the mulch needed is figuring out the how many square feet the potential bed covers.
+The first step in calculating the mulch needed is figuring out how many square feet the potential bed covers.

 Simply multiply the length by the width if the bed is rectangular or square, or for a round bed, multiply the square of the radius (distance from the center of the bed to its edge in a straight line) by 3.14.